chitvs/aeolus/README.md

-# Aeolus, a weather station made with Arduino UNO R4 Wi-Fi.
+# Aeolus, a weather station made with Arduino UNO R4 Wi-Fi

 ## Overview and how it works